 When they were with their abusive ex, it was heroin.
 But when they were visiting and staying with me, it was alcohol.
 Due to there being no availability of heroin.
 Because of this, they came off heroin and methadone within a few months of us first catching up, and within two weeks of staying with me.

 Once I realised they had a self-medicating drinking problem, it didn’t take me long to realise they were using me in order to avoid dealing with their issues.
-They had no interest in getting professional support, to move out (even though I’d been looking for a place for them to live), or to find work.
+They had no interest in getting professional support, moving out (even though I’d been looking for a place for them to live), or finding work.

 I say this because when they were living at home with their family, they couldn’t leave the house for fear of bumping into their abusive ex.
 Which meant no heroin, and no access to alcohol.
 But when they reached out to me and I offered to try and help, they now had access to alcohol to self-medicate.

 Once they moved in, this was when the problems between us started to develop.
 Not long before they reached out to me and we met up for the first time, problems with my heart had started to manifest (My Experience Of Being In One-To-One Schema Therapy).
 This would make this situation that I was about to find myself in extra difficult for me to handle.

 This was long before I was put on medication that would stop my chest pains.
-At the time it felt like someone was repeatedly kicking the inside of my rib cage, which only got worse with stress.
-Being in this situation where I was trying to help my friend was so bad, I’d be unable to sleep and became bedridden due to the stress-induced chest pains.
+At the time, it felt like someone was repeatedly kicking the inside of my rib cage, which only got worse with stress.
+Being in this situation where I was trying to help my friend was so bad, I’d be unable to sleep and became bedridden due to stress-induced chest pains.

 As you can imagine, living with someone who has a drinking problem, who’s using you and manipulating you, whilst you’re in near-constant pain, wasn’t a good mix.
 I was constantly burnt out, and emotionally and psychologically messed up.